Banyc/Screenshot-OCR/README.md

-# Screen_Capture
+# Screenshot OCR

-apply OCR to screenshot image.
+Apply OCR to Screenshot Image.

 ## How to use